-Subdivision (c) accomplishes this same result by granting the plaintiff rights and priorities only in proceeds (and, of course, in whatever property of the defendant can be classified as "inventory").
-Obviously, subdivision (c) does not provide a plaintiff the same degree of security as does subdivision (a).
+accomplishes this same result by granting the plaintiff the same rights and priorities as has a secured party under the Commercial Code.
+Obviously, subdivision (c)

+does not provide a plaintiff the same degree of security as does subdivision (a).
 It does, however, provide a priority over other creditors and, if the business continues to be solvent, it may offer an adequate measure of security with a minimal interference with the defendant's affairs.
+Although subdivision (c) requires service of the writ and notice on the defendant, such service is not a condition of a valid levy.